Heta Pandit

 Pandit has conducted extensive research on Goan heritage, gathering stories associated with old houses in the region.
 She examines how these homes reflect broader cultural narratives, including community traditions and beliefs.[2]
 She advocates for safeguarding Goa’s architectural wealth, underlining the importance of preserving both natural resources and historic structures.[3]

 In 2023, Pandit published Stories from Goan Houses, in which she examines the architectural features, family histories, and cultural practices surrounding old Goan homes.[2]
-Two years later, in 2025, she authored If Grinding Stones in Goa Could Talk, exploring the cultural significance of everyday objects like grinding stones and their links to local traditions.[4]
-She has additionally written about the mutual support shown by Goan communities, even in times of conflict, emphasizing the resilient and collective spirit she regards as central to Goan society.[5]
-Nevertheless, as op-ed columnist Dr. Luis Dias points out, Pandit is not Goan and laments her status as an "outsider," to which Dias adds that Pandit should understand why she would be characterised as such given her alleged understanding of Goan culture; Dias concludes that Pandit is "sensationalist."[6]
+Two years later, in 2025, she wrote the book Grinding Stories[4] and working on translation of Pournima Kerkar's book Vismrutichya Umbarthavar from marathi to english. exploring the cultural significance of everyday objects like grinding stones and their links to local traditions.[5]
+She has additionally written about the mutual support shown by Goan communities, even in times of conflict, emphasizing the resilient and collective spirit she regards as central to Goan society.[6]
+Nevertheless, as op-ed columnist Dr. Luis Dias points out, Pandit is not Goan and laments her status as an "outsider," to which Dias adds that Pandit should understand why she would be characterised as such given her alleged understanding of Goan culture; Dias concludes that Pandit is "sensationalist."[7]

 Advocacy and themes